HexHive/magma/docs/troubleshoot.md

 ---
-title: Frequently Asked Questions
+title: Troubleshoot
 ---

-We've compiled a list of the most frequently-asked questions:
+In this section, we highlight some common problems users may face when running Magma or integrating with it.
+Make sure to check out the [FAQ]({{"/docs/faq.html"|absolute_url}}) section in case your question is answered there.

 {% capture template %}

 <ul class="collapsible questions">
-{% for item in site.data.faq %}
+{% for item in site.data.troubleshoot %}
   <li>
     <div class="collapsible-header">
       <i class="material-icons drop-down"></i>